dmitryduev/zwickyverse/code/doc/python_client.md

 #### Quick start

-Define your server info and the access credentials and connect to it:
+Connect to the server running Zwickyverse with your access credentials:

 ```python
 from zwickyverse import Private